ShitalNYadav/Pizza_Sales_SQL/README.md

 # Pizza Sales Analysis

 ## Steps Included
-* Understanding the Business Problem
+* Understanding the Business Problem.
-* Import dataset into the Database
+* Import dataset into the Database.
-* Exploring tables present in the Database to identify key variables
+* Exploring tables present in the Database to identify key insights.
-* Analyzing the key variables
+* Analyzing all tables by using given queries.
 * Creating Report with all the results and analysis for the company.

 ## Skills